outsidenote/eventualize/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vpfuuLTBSzQ?si=6cEqGyFroidIi08I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Quick Start
-If you want to jump right into it, go to [Quick Start](quick-start)
+If you want to jump right into it, go to [Quick Start](quick-start).

 ## Learn More
 If you want to learn more, go to [Learn More](learn-more).